osxmidi/LinVst/Detailed-Guide/README.md

 Some distros/hardware can result in varying latency results.

-LinVst has produced reasonable latency results with a low latency kernel but results can vary from system to system.
+LinVst has produced reasonable latency results with a low latency kernel and with realtime audio priorities setup, but results can vary from system to system.

-A low latency kernel would be the preference with realtime priorities setup.
+A low latency kernel would be the preference with realtime audio priorities setup.

-Some Distros have realtime priorities setup and ready to go but some don't (see the next section on how to setup realtime priorities).
+Some Distros have realtime audio priorities setup and ready to go but some don't (see the next section on how to setup realtime audio priorities).
+Realtime audio priorities can affect audio performance.

-Some problems might appear when realtime kernels are used with Wine, such as vst plugin windows freezing and/or frozen dialog boxes etc.
+Some problems might appear when realtime kernels are used with Wine, such as vst plugin windows freezing and/or frozen dialog boxes, possible poor audio performance (due to real time kernel thread priorities incompatibility) etc.

 rtirq https://github.com/rncbc/rtirq (rtirq-init for Ubuntu/Debian) and irqbalance may also have some effect.